Maria Sakkari: 2015–16: WTA Tour & major debuts, top 100

 Sakkari got through qualifying for Wimbledon and won her first match at that tournament, defeating Zheng Saisai, but then lost in the second round to five-time former Wimbledon champion, Venus Williams.
 After this result, on July 11, 2016, she reached 97 in the rankings.

 In Cincinnati, she lost in the qualifying to Zheng.
-At the US Open, she only reached the first round, where Duan Yingying defeated her, but it was her first Grand-Slam appearance in the main draw without need to play in qualifying.
+At the US Open, she only reached the first round, where Duan Yingying defeated her, but it was her first major appearance in the main draw without need to play in qualifying.
 At the China Open, she lost in the final stage of qualifying to Wang Yafan.

 2017: First Premier 5 semifinal and top 10 win, top 50 debut

 In 2017, she reached the third round of a Grand Slam tournament for the first time at the Australian Open, where she lost in the third round to Mirjana Lučić-Baroni.
 In both Indian Wells and Miami, she failed in qualifying.
 She started the clay-court season at Charleston Open, where she got to the second round, where she lost to Jeļena Ostapenko.
 In Madrid and Rome, Sakkari lost in the qualifying.
 At the French Open, she debuted in the main draw, where she lost in the first round to Carla Suárez Navarro.

 Grass-court season went better for Sakkari, reaching the quarterfinals at Nottingham Open and her first third round at Wimbledon, where Johanna Konta stopped her from going into round of 16.

 At the US Open, she reached the same stage as she did at the Australian Open and Wimbledon, making the third round for the third time.
 In the first two rounds, she defeated Kiki Bertens and Arina Rodionova, but was eliminated by Venus Williams in the third round.
 She reached her first WTA Tour semifinal at the Wuhan Open by beating Caroline Wozniacki, Elena Vesnina and Alizé Cornet, but then missed her chance to reach her first WTA final, losing to Caroline Garcia.
 This success propelled her into the top 50 of the WTA rankings, reaching No. 50, on 2 October 2017.
 Her last tournament of the season was the Tianjin Open, where Christina McHale eliminated her in the second round.